Menatic007/Menatic_KeyLogger/README.md

 ## **Description**

-Menatic Keylogger is a fully undetectable malware that will capture all keystrokes from a victim machine and use discord webhooks to transfer these keystrokes to the attacker machine, without causing anything suspicious to take place that in-turn will trigger most anti-virus softwares.
+Menatic Keylogger is a fully undetectable malware that will capture all keystrokes from a victim machine and use discord webhooks to transfer these keystrokes to the attacker machine, without causing anything suspicious to take place which will trigger anti-virus softwares.
 Discord webhooks will be considered as normal discord traffic, thus blends away our malicious activities even from network firewalls.

   - **All user logins and passwords**
   - **Bank passwords**